 Gaps in a data risk management plan leave vulnerabilities in the following areas:

 - Proprietary lock-in: SaaS vendors can essentially hold your data hostage if you decide to switch vendors.
 Specifically, proprietary lock-in, also known as vendor lock-in, can put your data at risk when vendors limit or make it exorbitantly expensive to perform data transfer, application transfer, infrastructure transfer, human resource knowledge, upon switching vendors.

 - Storage device failure: Anything from a mechanical issue to a malware attack can cause data loss if your storage device fails.
 Mitigate costs and risk by implementing data backup and fail-safe storage.

-- Data corruption: Between human error, data breaches, and database malfunctions, data corruption can occur at your organization.
+- Data corruption: Between human error, data breaches, and database malfunctions, data corruption can occur at your organisation.
 And, inaccurate or corrupt data is dangerous for your brand reputation and overall productivity.

-- Data remanence: Data that remains in your organization, even after attempts to scrub it, is called data remanence.
-This leftover data is particularly dangerous because your organization might not realize it exists, and can easily be exposed without your knowledge.
+- Data remanence: Data that remains in your organisation, even after attempts to scrub it, is called data remanence.
+This leftover data is particularly dangerous because your organisation might not realise it exists, and can easily be exposed without your knowledge.